Bob, Agent of Hydra: Identity Wars

-In an alternate universe visited by Deadpool, Hulk and Spider-Man, Bob is a red-suited lackey of that version of Wade Wilson, a powered crime lord of New York City.
-Feeling the need to eliminate his rival's murderous empire, Deadpool kills his way through his counterpart's men; Bob gets flattened under an I-beam.
+In an alternate universe visited by Deadpool, Hulk and Spider-Man, Bob works for Wade Wilson, a powered crime lord, in New York City.
+The main universe Deadpool kills his counterpart's men, including Bob.

 Marvel Max

-In Deadpool Max, Bob is a CIA agent and the reluctant handler of the deranged Deadpool, charged with keeping up the facade that the missions Deadpool is assigned all somehow involve taking down the entirely fictional terrorist organization Hydra.
-In this continuity, Bob is extremely competent at his job.
-His biggest weakness is any woman who shows a romantic or sexual interest in him, even if they are paid to.
+An alternate universe version of Bob appears in Deadpool Max.
+This version is a CIA agent and the handler of Deadpool.

 In other media

 Film

 Bob appears in Deadpool (2016), portrayed by Rob Hayter.
 Due to 20th Century Fox holding the rights to Deadpool and Marvel Studios holding the rights to Hydra at the time, this version is a henchman of Ajax.